AusClimateService/qqscale/README.md

 The adjustment step (`adjust.py`) is the most time and memory intensive.
 Here's some examples of time and memory requirements for different applications:

-- EDCDFm with 30 years of daily CORDEX and AGCD data (691 x 886 horizontal grid):
+EDCDFm with 30 years of daily CORDEX and AGCD data (on AUS-05i 691 x 886 horizontal grid):
 - Training step: Compute (1 core) requires 250GB and 1hr 30min.
 Produces 1.3GB adjustment factor file.
 - Adjustment step: Compute (1 core) requires 185GB and 1hr 50min.
 Produces output files of approx 200MB per year.
-  - Regridding the target data prior to performing the adjustment makes very little difference to processing time
+- Regridding the target data prior to performing the adjustment makes very little difference to processing time.

+EDCDFm with 20 years of daily CORDEX and AGCD data (on AUS-20i 171 x 211 horizontal grid):
+- Training step: Compute (1 core) requires 7.3GB and 3min.
+- Adjustment step: Compute (1 core) requires 7.9GB and 4min.

 ## Questions